 No, FanDuel Sportsbook does not currently operate in Connecticut.
 They only allow daily fantasy sports operations.
 However, FanDuel Sportsbook could join as an operator once the state approves legalized sports betting.

 DraftKings only operates as a daily fantasy sports website in the state of Connecticut.
-They did partner up with Foxwoods Resort and Casino, clearing way for them launching as a sportsbook in the state once everything gets approved.
+They did partner up with Foxwoods Resort and Casino, clearing the way for them to launch as a sportsbook in the state once everything gets approved.

 The Start of the NFL season in September is the target date as of right now.
 This target date aligns with Maryland and Arizona as all three passed sports betting early in the year.
 Everyone wants to get in on the NFL sports betting action.